Bosun2023/SQL_Project/starting_with_questions.md

     WHERE session.city IS NOT NULL AND session.country IS NOT NULL GROUP BY session.city, session.country
 ),

-channel_grouping_distribution AS (
+-- Calculate the distribution of different channel groupings for each city and country combination. channel_grouping_distribution AS (
     SELECT
         session.city,